-Nine million viewers tuned in and the show was the highest rated new drama of 2019 on any channel.
+Nine million viewers watched the series, making it the highest rated new drama of 2019 on any channel.

-A second series of Manhunt was recently announced.
+A second series of Manhunt is currently airing on ITV1.

-Levi Bellfield: 5 Mistakes That Caught a Killer airs at 10pm on C5 on Wednesday January 13 2021.
+Levi Bellfield: Getting Away with Murder airs at 10pm on C5 on Wednesday September 22 2021.